 Emerson has loved choreographing for multiple productions through the years and has had her choreography featured in Storling Dance Theater’s DANCE, Reflections in a Puddle Arts Series, and the Indiana University SI showcase.

-Prior to joining the staff at Columbia Performing Arts Centre, Emerson was a ballet instructor for the Missouri Contemporary Ballet professional company.
-She has also taught multiple dance styles at MCB School, East Coast Ballet School in Florida, Studio B Ballroom, and Vida Dance Studio.
+Emerson has also been a ballet instructor for the Missouri Contemporary Ballet professional company and has taught multiple dance styles at MCB School, East Coast Ballet School in Florida, Studio B Ballroom, and Vida Dance Studio.
 Emerson is thrilled to be working with the Columbia Summer Ballet Intensive this year.

 Catina Topash is Wilson’s Group Fitness Director and oversees all programs and instructors.
 She is a 500 RYT, 200 E-RYT and YACEP, a Yoga Alliance Continuing Education Provider.
 In addition, Catina holds multiple certifications including, American Council on Exercise (ACE) Personal Trainer, Aerobics and Fitness Association of America (AFAA) Primary Group Fitness, Flight, KettleWorX, Aircat Aerial Yoga Certification, Les Mills BodyPump, BodyAttack, BodyFlow, BodyVive, BodyJam, BodyCombat, BodyStep, RPM, GRIT, and CXWorX, AFAA Wave I and II, AFAA Circuit, AFAA Kickboxing, AFAA Yoga, AFAA Pilates, Extreme Bootcamp Challenge, Riding the Edge Cycling, BOSU, KrankCycle, TRX, and Aqua Fitness.